kubernetes-sigs/kubebuilder/docs/book/src/migration/v3vsv4.md

 - `go/v4-alpha` projects use Kustomize v4x (instead of v3x)
 - note that some manifests under `config/` directory have been changed in order to no longer use the deprecated Kustomize features such as env vars.
+- A `kustomization.yaml` is scaffolded under `config/samples`.
+This helps simply and flexibly generate sample manifests: `kustomize build config/samples`.
 - adds support for Apple Silicon M1 (darwin/arm64)
 - remove support to CRD/WebHooks Kubernetes API v1beta1 version which are no longer supported since k8s 1.22
 - no longer scaffold webhook test files with `"k8s.io/api/admission/v1beta1"` the k8s API which is no longer served since k8s `1.25`.
 By default webhooks test files are scaffolding using `"k8s.io/api/admission/v1"` which is support from k8s `1.20`
 - no longer provide backwards compatible support with k8s versions < `1.16`

 <aside class="note">